About Guru Boutique

 Stage four:

-The fourth (and current) stage of Guru's evolution is our online business.
-It is a secure website set up for us by our friends Darby and Terry in 2023.
+The fourth (and current) stage of Guru's evolution is their online business.
+It is a secure website set up by their friends, Darby and Terry.

-OUR TRIBE: As lovely and magical as Guru Boutique (the business) is, there's another side to us too, and that is our beloved Guru Tribe.
+The Guru Tribe: As lovely and magical as Guru Boutique (the business) is, there's another side too, and that is their beloved Guru Tribe.

-Our 'tribe' has nothing at all to do with trading it is simply a collection of some of the lovely and varied friends we have built up over the many years we have been a presence in our town.
+The 'tribe' has nothing to do with trading; it is simply a collection of some of the lovely and varied friends the Gurus have built over the many years they have been a presence in Darlington.

-In order to keep in touch with those friends our tribe has its own separate little group on Facebook known as 'Guru Tribe Forever' and you are very welcome to join our little tribe if you feel inclined.
-We don't try to sell anyone anything on there, we don't talk politics, we don't moan or groan, we just hang out.
-It's a place to have a natter, talk music or just have a laugh and feel like you belong.
+To keep in touch with friends, this tribe has its own little Facebook group called 'Guru Tribe Forever', and you are very welcome to join if you feel inclined.
+No one tries to sell anyone anything on there; no one talks politics; no one moans or groans —they hang out.
+It's a place to have a natter, talk music, have a laugh, and feel like you belong.

 #gurutribeforever